LTW85/Etherium-Forecast-Project/README.md

 Currently, cross-validation is performed using pre-defined cutoff periods in the dataset that capture contemporary market conditions.
 A method of dynamically selecting an optimal window and cutoffs will be the subject of future research and development.
 At the time of writing (Nov - 2021), cross-validation performance metrics suggest that generally, a maximum forecast horizon of 10-14 days is most appropriate after which accuracy decreases rapdily.
 Cross-validation performance metrics for a 14 horizon are provided via the Streamlit app.
 This outcome is likely due to a stongly trending market.
 When the market is ranging, it may be possible to produce more accurate forecasts at a longer horizon.

 After the hyper-parameter tuning and cross-validation procedures mentioned above have been carried out, it appears that the tuned model offers better results.
-This can be demonstrated by comparing error metrics for a baseline model (no regularisation), and a model tuned for contemporary conditions:
+This can be demonstrated by comparing error metrics for an example baseline model (no regularisation), and an example model tuned for contemporary conditions:

 **Baseline**